Valarie Hodges

 Valarie Dawn Hope Hodges (born March 12, 1955) is a politician and businessperson from Denham Springs, Louisiana.
-She is a member of the Republican Party and represents the 64th Congressional District of the Louisiana House of Representatives which includes the rural portions of northwest Livingston Parish and northeast East Baton Rouge parish including the areas of Pride and Watson.
+She is a member of the Republican Party and represented the 64th state House district of the Louisiana House of Representatives which includes the rural portions of northwest Livingston Parish and northeast East Baton Rouge parish including the areas of Pride and Watson from January 2012 to January 2024.
+On January 8, 2024, she assumed her role in the Louisiana State Senate where she represents the constituents of the 13th district which largely encompasses Livingston Parish north of Interstate 12.

 Personal life

 Hodges met her future husband, Leland M. Hodges, while they were both students at Central High School.
 The two married in 1972 at Amite Baptist Church in Watson.
 The couple has three children, six grandchildren, and they jointly own and operate two small businesses.

 Hodges served as a missionary with her husband for 18 years.
 Through their work, they established an international ministry that operates churches in Nicaragua and Guadalajara, Mexico.
 Hodges claims that their international experiences led her to a life of public office through her interactions with "the poverty that accompanies socialistic societies such as Cuba and Mexico."